-Senior learners who require a more intense support are placed onto an Individual Education Plan that has a transition focus.
-The student and their cognitive, social and emotional needs are at the core of this process.
-IEP's are completed by the Director of Specialised Pathways in conjunction with whānau, Centre of Enhancement staff and individual teachers.
+Senior students who require more intense support are placed onto an Individual Education Plan (IEP) with a transition focus.
+The student and their cognitive, social, and emotional needs are at the core of this process.
+IEPs are completed by the Director of Specialised Pathways in conjunction with the student, their whānau, Centre of Enhancement staff, and teachers.